Patagonia (film)

 Patagonia is a 2010 Welsh-Argentine drama film co-written and directed by Marc Evans.
 The story centres on Welsh and Argentine people connected to "Y Wladfa", the Welsh settlement in Patagonia, Argentina.
-The film stars several well-known Welsh actors including Matthew Rhys, Nia Roberts and the singer Duffy.
+The film stars several well-known Welsh actors including Matthew Rhys, Nia Roberts and the singer Duffy in her film debut.
 It premiered at the Seattle International Film Festival on 10 June 2010 and had its UK premiere in Cardiff on 4 March 2011.

 It was selected as the British entry for Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.

 Synopsis

 Gwen and Rhys are a Welsh-speaking couple living in Cardiff where Rhys works as a photographer and Gwen is employed as a historical interpreter at a local Welsh cultural centre.
 Gwen is also an aspiring actress and although she periodically attends auditions, she has yet to be hired for a theatrical part.
 The couple's inability to conceive a child has caused increasing tension between them.
 Hoping to reinvigorate their relationship, the pair decide to travel together to southern Argentina where Rhys has been commissioned to photograph the historic Welsh chapels in Patagonia, a vast windswept landscape which was a destination for Welsh immigrants in the late 19th and early 20th centuries.
 While there, they are served by their local Welsh-Argentine guide, Mateo.

 Meanwhile, an elderly Welsh-Argentine woman named Cerys is planning a trip to Wales to discover the farm where her mother was raised before emigrating to Patagonia during the 1920s.
 She decides to take along her agoraphobic young neighbour Alejandro to assist her.
 In Wales, he finds romance with a local girl, Sissy.